fleek-network/fleek-network-docs/docs/index.md

 Applications, platforms and protocols build and utilize decentralized services on Fleek Network to optimize performance and reduce dependency on centralized cloud providers.
 Developers can build faster and launch better products by offloading parts of the stack to the Edge to focus on core features.

 :::tip
-To participate in the [Alpha Testnet](/docs/roadmap), you can begin by setting up and running nodes.
+To participate in the [alpha Testnet](/docs/roadmap), you can begin by setting up and running nodes.
+Check the [requirements](/docs/node/requirements) and find the [onboarding instructions](/docs/node/testnet-onboarding) to enable you to [install](/docs/node/install) a network node successfully.
-Proceed to the [build](docs/node/overview) section for an overview of the server [requirements](docs/node/requirements) and instructions to [install](docs/node/install) a Fleek Network node.
 :::

 :::info